Egg Custard Recipe

 Instructions

-- Place milk in a saucepan and bring it to boil.
+- Place milk in a saucepan and bring it to a boil.

-- Combine egg yolks, sugar, and cornflour in a separate saucepan and whisk them over low heat.
+- Combine egg yolks and sugar in a separate saucepan and whisk them over low heat.

-- Add a few tablespoons of milk into the yolk mixture.
+- Add a few tablespoons of milk to the yolk mixture.
 Gradually add the rest of the milk and whisk over medium heat.

-- Scrape the custard into a small bowl placed over an ice bath.
+- Scrape the custard into a small bowl and place it over an ice bath.

 - When the custard gets slightly cooled down, add butter in 3-4 instalments and stir continuously until everything is mixed well.